taylorai/taylor-pipelines/docs/overview.rst

 --------------------------------------
 The main purpose of Taylor Pipelines is to allow parameterized data processing with AI components for:

    - **ML Training**: Experimentation with new features and models is critical for ML training.
-Taylor Pipelines allows you to quickly build a frontend for your data processing, so you can focus on the ML.
+Taylor Pipelines allows you to quickly process and segment data.
-   - **Structuring Unstructured Data**: Unstructured data, particularly text, doesn't have to be unusable.
-Run analytics on your unstructured data with Taylor Pipelines by classifying.
+   - **Structuring Unstructured Text**: Train on and structure your unstructured text by classifying free text.
-   - **Data Augmentation**: Data augmentation is a powerful tool for rebalancing your data.
-Taylor Pipelines allows you to quickly build a frontend for your data processing, so you can focus on the ML.
+   - **Data Augmentation**: Taylor Pipelines allows you to embed, augment, and segment your data, so you can focus on the ML.

 See the below example: